LubinKerhuel/hugo/content/uxv/_index.md

 [^Parameter]: *Parameter protocol* enable tuning from any MAVLink ground station the Simulink tunable parameters which are normally tuned with External Mode or from the Processor In the Loop simulation (PIL).

 [^Telemetry]: *Sensor for Smart.Port or F.Port* block is used with either the *Smart Port* of the *F.Port* block.
-Theses protocol allows sending telemetry packet back to the Remote Controller (RC) interface.
+These protocols allow sending telemetry packets back to the Remote Controller (RC) interface.
 It enables emulation of Frsky sensor (battery voltage and current, variometer, airspeed, GPS) adding features to your remote easily.
 They also enable emulation of BetaFlight telemetry.
-Used with LUA script, this add features like artificial horizon, air speed, vertical speed, distance from home and many other to your remote (tested with [yapuu LUA scripts](https://github.com/yaapu/FrskyTelemetryScript/wiki).
+Used with LUA script, this adds features like artificial horizon, air speed, vertical speed, distance from home and many others to your remote (tested with [yaapu LUA scripts](https://github.com/yaapu/FrskyTelemetryScript/wiki)).